cclimcl/dash-sdk/docs/getting-started/UE-client.md

 ### 3.6 ^^Layer Visibility^^

-The layer visibility tab allow users to toggle the visibility of various items on the map.
+The layer visibility icon allow users to toggle the visibility of various items on the map.

 ![Screenshot](img/layer.png#center){: style="width:500px" }

 ### 3.7 ^^Load Scans^^

-The load scans tab allow users to preview scans from the d.ASH Pack.
+The load scans icon allow users to preview scans from the d.ASH Pack.

 ![Screenshot](img/load-scan.png#center){: style="width:500px" }